 Each week is cut into segments that are:

-- THE TOP 40 FOR THE WEEK ENDING: The complete Top 40 of that week broken up in groups of 10.
-Each entry includes the current position, last week’s position, artist, title, weeks on charts, it’s peak position and record label (where available).
-Some weeks have some information missing but will be corrected in the near future.
+- THE TOP 40 FOR THE WEEK ENDING = The complete Top 40 of that week, broken up in groups of 10.
+Each entry includes the current position, last week’s position, artist, title, weeks on charts, it’s peak position and record label (again, some labels are missing but are being added daily).

 - THIS WEEKS DROPS = These are the songs that fell off of the Top 40 for that week.
-In some cases this section will be empty, as some songs fell completely off the Top 100 for that week, and to accurately list them will take a little bit of patience and work to find that song’s information – again, it is being worked on currently.
+In some cases this section will be empty, as the entirety of those songs fell completely off the Hot 100 for that week.

-Questions?
-Comments?
-Concerns?
-Suggestions?
-Did we make a mistake?
-DO YOU WANT TO KNOW WHEN A SONG DEBUTED OR PEAKED OR HAVE ANY QUESTIONS ABOUT SONGS/ARTISTS OR ALBUMS, Please leave comments below.
-We took pride in putting these charts together and after several years (in some cases, decades) we realized possible mistakes, or simple typing errors or information mix-ups and want so much to make all pages 100% accurate.
-So please make sure your correction is completely accurate, or at least be informative suggestions that will help our pages become 100% accurate.
-But mostly, we’d like to hear from you and let us know what these charts mean to you and how you use them, or why you enjoy viewing them.
-Many people love to live through music to sort out their memories, and these charts are a great place to start.
-We also will find the time to answer questions about these charts, or songs you cannot find, or pop/rock music in general, or just to say ‘hello’.
+We’d like to hear from you and let us know what these charts mean to you and how you use them, or why you enjoy viewing them.
+Many people live through music to sort out their memories, and these charts are a great place to start.
+We will also find the time to answer questions about these charts, or songs you cannot find, or pop/rock music in general, or just to say ‘hello’.